 The moment after the British parliament ratified Brexit, it seemed that the separation of the UK from Europe was a done deal.
 Fortunately, Great Britain has a thriving startup scene that still attracts immigrants from all over the world and is starting to create a living ecosystem for giant global tech services.
-Some of those startups surpassed the clutter with a higher valuation and market share, some of them do it all of a sudden after years of being in the dark.
+Some of those startups surpassed the clutter with a higher valuation and market share.
 Companies such as Deliveroo, Global Switch, and Anaplan have been acknowledged as tech giants only a few months ago, due to larger than ever financial rounds.

 Zirra, a startup that has developed AI and machine learning technology to effectively analyze the private tech market, has already mapped the 5 highest valued automotive startups, and built a list of the top 100 most valued startups in Israel, today’s second largest startup ecosystems.
 Now, Zirra is proud to present you with a brand new and updated list of the 10 highest valued startups in the UK.
 Using 85 different data sources.
 Zirra has estimated the valuation of the startups in the list, marked success and risk factors and rated the leadership of each company.